adamrossnelson/StataQuickReference/usefulpackages.md

 # A list of useful Stata packages.

+## conmtrx

+Produces a useful confusion matrix and related statistics.
+More information: https://github.com/adamrossnelson/conmtrx

+## smrtbl

+Stata 15 introduced putdocx which provides options for saving results and output to word files.
+Stata 15 did not provide a quick or simple one-line command for saving one- or two-way table results to word files.
+The `smrtbl` package, which is a part of the larger yet-to-be-implemented `smrput` family of packages, provides the missing table output option.
+More information: https://github.com/adamrossnelson/smrput.
+See below for related `classtabi` package.

 ## Tablecol

 `tablecol` has been a lifesaver.
 Simplifes the production of three way tabulations.
 Also can provide one and twoway tabulations that are easier to read.
 Example output: